 I am a trained behavioral scientist with experience in public health practice and research in a variety of settings.
-I began my work in public health in the area of HIV/AIDS prevention and treatment.
-My experience in HIV prevention provided me with skills in survey design and development, psychometrics, the analysis of data on social determinants of health.
-During my doctoral training I gained valuable skills running a large random digit dialing telephone survey.
-By 1994, I was working on chronic disease prevention as a research faculty member at the University of New Mexico where I gained experience doing community based participatory research with communities and co-developed a community based participatory evaluation workbook for community initiatives.
-After moving to Maine, I worked extensively with the Maine Centers for Disease Control (MCDC) to evaluate state public health programs and build evaluation capacity.
 Over the past 15 years, my work has focused on the translation of evidence to practice for childhood obesity prevention.
-During this time I coordinated the evaluation for the Maine Youth Overweight Collaborative where I developed tools (e.g. parent, provider and staff surveys, as well as chart review forms and telephone interview protocols) to measure outcomes.
-More recently I led several studies examining food and beverage marketing to youth in Maine schools.
-I also led an investigation of the cost and effectiveness of two statewide obesity prevention policies for Maine, translating models developed at the Harvard School of Public Health for National studies to Maine.
-I am currently leading a study to examine the effectiveness of supermarket economic incentives on the purchase of fruit and vegetables among low-income populations.
+During this time I coordinated the evaluation for the Maine Youth Overweight Collaborative where I led the development of tools (e.g. parent, provider and staff surveys, as well as chart review forms and telephone interview protocols) to measure outcomes.
+More recently I served as principal investigator on several studies examining food and beverage marketing to youth in Maine schools and behavioral economic approaches to improving shopping patterns in the supermarket setting to ultimately impact Supplemental Nutrition Assistance Program (SNAP) policy.
+I currently serve as principal investigator on a USDA funded study to examine the effectiveness of supermarket economic incentives combined with point of purchase education on the purchase and consumption of fruits and vegetables among low-income populations.
 I have developed and taught courses at the University of New England in Public Health since 2006.

 Childhood Obesity<br />Chronic Disease Prevention<br /><br />Social and Behavioral Health

 School based food and beverage marketing to youth